Thefez18-23/Salifort-Motor-Company/Salifort Motor  Company/README.md

 ![Pace](https://github.com/Arpita-deb/Salifort_motors_HR_analytics/assets/139372731/a392c404-8909-4167-ba55-da276f42a830)

-# (P)ACE - PLAN - UNDERSTANDING THE DATA IN THE PROBLEM CONTEXT
+ PLAN - UNDERSTANDING THE DATA IN THE PROBLEM CONTEXT

-## About the Company:
+About the Company:
 Salifort Motors is a fictional French-based alternative energy vehicle manufacturer.
 Its global workforce of over 100,000 employees research, design, construct, validate, and distribute electric, solar, algae, and hydrogen-based vehicles.
 Salifort’s end-to-end vertical integration model has made it a global leader at the intersection of alternative energy and automobiles.
 ## Key Stakeholders:
 * Salifort’s Senior Leadership team